-I check for treatment effect heterogeneity by the state of residence and non-citizens' birth countries.
-The results are not noteworthy.
-Heterogeneity by birth country or state of residence is statistically insignificant (Tables A13 and A15).
-I also check for heterogeneity by two fundamental demographic characteristics: age and sex.
+I check for heterogeneity by two fundamental demographic characteristics: age and sex.
 I find that the effect of spousal visa access is larger for younger people than for older people.
-Still, the difference is statistically insignificant (Table A18).
+Although, the difference is statistically insignificant (Table A22).

-Similarly, I find the point estimates for men are larger than those for women (Table A21).
+Similarly, I find the point estimates for men are larger than those for women (Table A25).
 They are statistically different, at the 10% level but not the 5% level, for the coupled rate but not statistically different for the marriage rate, which is less precise.
 With fewer observations per state-year, the results are more likely to reflect extensive margin changes (states gain their first MSS couple) than intensive margin changes (states gain additional MSS couples).
 The panel is also unbalanced because some states don't have any MSS-coupled women, men, or MSS marriages.
 Nevertheless, men appear to respond more strongly to spousal visa access than women.

 It is unclear why this pattern emerges.
 I speculate two possible explanations.
 First, same-sex coupled men generally match more disassortatively than same-sex coupled women, notably by race (Jepsen and Jepsen, 2002; Ciscato, Galichon and Goussé, 2020).
 I also observe this in my data (Table A6).
 Men's propensity to match disassortatively could explain their more considerable increase for MSS couples.
-Understanding this broad difference in homogamy requires further research.11
+Understanding this broad difference in homogamy requires further research.12

 Second, geographic sorting: same-sex attracted men may live in areas with more non-citizens relative to same-sex attracted women.
 There is some empirical evidence for geographic sorting.
 Same-sex coupled men are a few percentage points more likely to live in metro areas compared to same-sex coupled women (Table A7).
 Similarly, same-sex coupled men appear weakly more likely to live in states with a high share of non-citizens relative to same-sex coupled women.
 In contrast, the opposite is true for women (Table A8).
-For example, same-sex coupled men are 35% more likely to live in California than same-sex coupled women, likewise for New York (16%)-states in which different-sex coupled non-citizens are more likely to live than same-sex coupled men, likewise for Oregon (38%) and New England: Massachusetts (29%), Vermont (40%), New Hampshire (40%), Maine (40%)-different-sex coupled non-citizens are less likely to live in these states than same-sex couples.
+For example, same-sex coupled men are 35% more likely to live in California than same-sex coupled women, likewise for New York (16%)-states in which different-sex coupled non-citizens are more likely to live than same-sex coupled.
+Whereas same-sex coupled women are 22% more likely to live in Washington than same-sex coupled men, likewise for